Yusuf Abramjee: Career

 After graduating in 1985, Abramjee taught Afrikaans at Laudium Secondary School, before taking a job with the House of Delegates as a spokesman, and then joining the SABC.
 He later owned and edited a local newspaper, the Laudium Sun.

 Abramjee freelanced for Radio 702 ahead of South Africa's first non-racial election in 1994.
 He joined 702 on a permanent basis as a crime reporter in 1995, becoming crime editor in 1996 for Radio 702 and 567 Cape Talk, another station owned by Primedia.
 He won several awards for his reporting, and was eventually promoted to station manager of 702, before becoming Primedia's head of news and talk programming.
 He was chairman of the National Press Club on a few occasions.

 Among his many accolades, Abramjee added a feather to his cap when he became the first non-white person to be elected chairman of the National Press Club (NPC) in its 22-year history.
 He was re-elected chairman in July 2001 and in May 2002.
 He took over the reins at the NPC again from 2010 to 2012.
 Abramjee was also a member of the South African National Editors’ Forum (Sanef).
 To top his journalism, career he took the salute from the National Ceremonial Guard in May 2001 at Church Square, Pretoria for his contributions to the media.

 Activism

 Abramjee was a founder of Crime Line in South Africa, a crime tip-off line, in collaboration with the government.
 He was a prominent opponent of South Africa's "Secrecy Bill".
 He helped found LeadSA, which "aims to celebrate efforts of ordinary South Africans to do good".
 He was reappointed as a social cohesion ambassador by the Arts and Culture Minister in 2019.
 He also helped coordinate private relief efforts during the COVID-19 pandemic.

+Illicit tobbaco trading

+Since 2019, Abramjee has been exposing the illicit tobbaco trading and criminal networks in South Africa.
+Gold Leaf Tobacco Corporation filled a 50 million rand lawsuit in 2019 following his criticism and failed.

+In July 2026, Abramjee was mentioned at the Madlanga Commission through WhatsApp chats between suspended Crime Intelligence boss Major-General Feroz Khan and businessesman Mohammed "Mo" Sayed.
+The threatening and vulgar texts directed at him, forms part of evidence being examined by the commission investigating allegations of corruption, criminal infiltration, and misconduct within South Africa's law enforcement structures.